Aggressive Naval Air Station Pensacola Military Defense Attorneys

-Our Navy court martial outcomes speak for themselves.
+Our Navy court-martial outcomes speak for themselves.
 The suspected sailor and his or her future is our chief concern.
 Our defense attorneys keep smaller caseloads than the typical free Navy defense attorney so that we can concentrate on every case separately.
 Your trial will not be outsourced to a random lawyer and we will not coerce you into pleading guilty at the eleventh hour.
-Our court martial attorneys have defended Navy court martial and ADSEP cases in the United States and globally.
+Our court martial attorneys have defended Navy court-martial and ADSEP cases in the United States and globally.

 Naval Air Station Pensacola Court Martial Lawyers

-Our law firm’s founding attorney, Michael Waddington, graduated from Temple University School of Law in Philadelphia, PA and is a current member of the American Board of Criminal Lawyers.
+Our law firm’s founding attorney, Michael Waddington, graduated from Temple University School of Law in Philadelphia, PA, and is a current member of the American Board of Criminal Lawyers.
 The ABCL is regarded as one of the most honored legal groups made up of some of the most respected defense lawyers in the United States.
 Entry is by invitation only and is limited to extremely qualified criminal defense attorneys.
-Our hard-hitting Navy military defense lawyers will use our experience to defend your court martial or administrative separation case at Naval Air Station Pensacola.
+Our hard-hitting Navy military defense lawyers will use our experience to defend your court-martial or administrative separation case at Naval Air Station Pensacola.

 Call today to speak with an experienced military lawyer.

-Sailors working at Naval Air Station Pensacola merit the best court martial defense attorneys possible to represent them at their court martial or ADSEP board.
+Sailors working at Naval Air Station Pensacola merit the best court-martial defense attorneys possible to represent them at their court-martial or ADSEP board.

-If you or a family member are stationed at Naval Air Station Pensacola and are accused of a military offense such as sex assault or if you are facing an administrative separation, NJP/Captain’s Mast, or a reprimand, then contact our court martial defense lawyers today.
+If you or a family member are stationed at Naval Air Station Pensacola and are accused of a military offense such as sexual assault or if you are facing an administrative separation, NJP/Captain’s Mast, or a reprimand, then contact our court martial defense lawyers today.

-When You Need Agressive Legal Representation
+When You Need Aggressive Legal Representation

 Military defendants who are facing trial in the military justice system may rightfully feel scared and overwhelmed.
 Some think that pleading guilty is their only option against the deep pockets of the military.
 Those in this situation need experienced legal counsel.
 The attorneys at Gonzalez & Waddington are ready to fight for those at NAS Pensacola in Florida.